iron/iron/README.md

 Check out the [examples](/examples) directory!

-You can run an individual example using `cargo run --example example-name`.
+You can run an individual example using `cargo run --bin example-name` inside the [examples](/examples) directory.
 Note that for benchmarking you should make sure to use the `--release` flag, which will cause cargo to compile the entire toolchain with optimizations.
 Without `--release` you will get truly sad numbers.

 ## Getting Help